FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/ssp.md

 #### Example Control Responses

-If the control states: “**Ensure tires are safe, regularly inspected, properly maintained, and meet the requirements for your vehicle.”**
+If the control states: "**Ensure tires are safe, regularly inspected, properly maintained, and meet the requirements for your vehicle."**

 **A good response may be:**

-“I visually inspect the tires on my car every time I drive for signs of wear, damage, and proper inflation.
+"I visually inspect the tires on my car every time I drive for signs of wear, damage, and proper inflation.
 I use a NIST-tracable pressure gauge, which I have calibrated yearly to check the tire pressure weekly.
 I take my car to an authorized mechanic and have the oil changed and the tires inspected and rotated every 5,000 miles.
-I have the dealer authorized mechanic replace tires that fail inspection, have a tread under 6/32 of an inch, or when they are over 6 years of age with a tire that meets the DOT specifications in the vehicles owner manual on page 45 for a vehicle driven on public roads.”
+I have the dealer authorized mechanic replace tires that fail inspection, have a tread under 6/32 of an inch, or when they are over 6 years of age with a tire that meets the DOT specifications in the vehicles owner manual on page 45 for a vehicle driven on public roads."

 **A bad response may be:**

-“The tires on my car are best of breed, ultra high performance, and run flat.
+"The tires on my car are best of breed, ultra high performance, and run flat.
 High performance tires are important because the car is very fast.
 Some people I know change the oil with 5-W20 high performance oil every 5,000 miles, which ensures that the tires are safe, inspected, and meet the requirements.
 Bad tires are replaced with other tires that are black and round.
-Also the car is Red with a black interior, and it has the DVD player accessory.”
+Also the car is Red with a black interior, and it has the DVD player accessory."

-### Controls Do’s and Don'ts
+### Controls Do's and Don'ts

 #### Do